Här står jag

 "Här står jag" is a song written by Sonja Aldén, Bobby Ljunggren and Henrik Wikström, and released on 13 June 2007 as a single from Swedish singer Sonja Aldén's 2007 debut album Till dig.
 The single was released on the record label Lionheart International, and became her third single.
-Henrik Wikström was also the producer, and the single also consists of a live recording from the release party at Obaren in Stockholm in Sweden, as well as a singback version.
+Henrik Wikström was also the producer, and the single also consists of a live recording from the release party at Obaren in Stockholm, Sweden, as well as a singback version.

-The single peaked at number 16 on the Swedish Singles Chart. and also charted at Svensktoppen, where it stayed for three weeks between 2-16 September 2007 before leaving the chart.
+The single peaked at number 16 on the Swedish Singles Chart and also charted at Svensktoppen, where it stayed for three weeks between 2-16 September 2007 before leaving the chart.